Old Elvet Bridge works

 The bridge and area beyond it towards Saddler Street was enhanced in the mid 1970's using high quality natural materials including York stone slabs, sandstone setts and smooth wheeler slabs as vehicle running tracks.
 While this may have been attractive when originally laid, deterioration has occurred over time.

-Works are underway and we hope to be complete by May 2018.
+Works are underway and we hope to be complete summer 2018.

 Works have been carried out to waterproof the bridge deck to protect it for future generations.
 Works to realign and replace paving and create loading bays on the approaches to the bridge are part complete.
 We are reusing the existing paving slabs where possible and adding modern equivalent substitute materials where the existing slabs are damaged beyond re-use.
 The temporary tarmac surface put in place to make safe the area will now be removed and replaced with traditional stone flags.